rchicoli/go-benchmarks/README.md

-# Go Benchmarks
+# Go Diagnostics

-This is a collection of multiple benchmarks.
-Some of them are just copied from other projects or from the internet.

-## Profiling

-Predefined profiles provided by the [runtime/pprof](https://go.dev/pkg/runtime/pprof) package:

-  -  **cpu**: CPU profile determines where a program spends its time while actively consuming CPU cycles (as opposed to while sleeping or waiting for I/O).
-  -  **heap**: Heap profile reports memory allocation samples; used to monitor current and historical memory usage, and to check for memory leaks.
-  -  **threadcreate**: Thread creation profile reports the sections of the program that lead the creation of new OS threads.
-  -  **goroutine**: Goroutine profile reports the stack traces of all current goroutines.
-  -  **block**: Block profile shows where goroutines block waiting on synchronization primitives (including timer channels).
-Block profile is not enabled by default; use runtime.SetBlockProfileRate to enable it.
-  -  **mutex**: Mutex profile reports the lock contentions.
-When you think your CPU is not fully utilized due to a mutex contention, use this profile.
-Mutex profile is not enabled by default, see runtime.SetMutexProfileFraction to enable it.
+This project covers a bit of go benchmarking and profiling.

-## Go help
+## Getting started

-Before starting to write Go tests, make sure to read the [go.dev](https://pkg.go.dev/testing) documentation and the go help pages:
+Before starting to write Go test benchmarks, make sure to read the [go.dev](https://pkg.go.dev/testing) documentation and the go help pages:

 ```bash
 go help test